 Finally, tort reform should be addressed in a meaningful way.
 Without tort reform, the cost of insuring health care providers is likely to continue to be a significant drag on our ability to provide quality and, most important, affordable care.

 We can all agree that the health care reform debate was incredibly divisive on both sides of the aisle.
 But there is still a real opportunity to improve this law in a bipartisan manner.

 - 47February 2010 Government Affairs The 111th Congress: An Active Legislative Climate Matthew B. Keelen and Michael J. Falencki At the beginning of the 111th Congress, there was a massive shift toward pro-active legislating.
-Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the Senate, and control of the…
+Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the…

 - 46April 2014 Government Affairs Opinion: Small Businesses Bear Brunt of Health Care Law Rep. Sam Graves (R-MO) Another week, another failure of the President’s health care law comes to light.
 New problems surface before the ink can dry on previous reports of problems.
 Last month, a report from the nonpartisan…